Common goldfish: Basic common goldfish care

 Mature goldfish will require a minimum tank size of 20 gallons per fish to allow ample swimming room and create a "buffer zone" that will delay the effects toxins like ammonia and nitrites from building up quickly.
 A larger tank also promotes healthy growth and development.
 Fish bowls are not suitable for goldfish as they can quickly outgrow the tank itself, which causes the fish to lose its slime coat and die from ammonia poisoning.
-It is important to note that not all water sources are safe for goldfish, as tap water from a city environment will usually contain chemicals like chlorine.
+Not all water sources are safe for goldfish, as tap water from a city environment will usually contain chemicals like chlorine.
 A water conditioner can help remove chlorine and heavy metals to make the water safe and breathable for the fish.

 Goldfish have a varied diet that can include pellets, flakes, vegetables, and blood worms.
 Overfeeding should be avoided as it can disrupt the biological balance and increase the risk of diseases.
 The recommended feeding amount is what the fish can consume in 2–3 minutes, once or twice a day, depending on the size of the fish.
 Filtration systems help keep the tank clean and remove toxins, while also promoting good bacteria growth.
 It is important to choose the right filtration system to keep nitrate levels low and prevent nitrate poisoning.

 Regular water changes are crucial for maintaining a clean and safe tank environment.
 It is recommended to change a 10–25% of the water at a time to avoid removing good bacteria from the tank.
 Cleaning the filter sponges and vacuuming the gravel can help remove debris and rotten food.
 Treated tap water at the same temperature as the tank water should be used to refill the tank.
 It is important to avoid using tap water to clean decorations, filters, and equipment as it can kill good bacteria.

 Goldfish require adequate exposure to light to promote healthy sleeping patterns and maintain a similar environment to their natural habitat.
 While sunlight is beneficial, it is important to avoid exposing the fish to direct sunlight for extended periods as it can be harmful.
 A tank light is needed.